 Kings Canyon National Park is just north of Sequoia National Park in the Sierra Mountains, so about an hour away from the Giant Forest is Grant Grove, home to the General Grant Tree, also known as the Nation’s Christmas Tree proclaimed by President Calvin Coolidge in 1926.
-This tree is the second largest behind General Sherman and given this name in honor of the 18th president, Ulysses S. Grant.
-Another scenic area of Grant Grove is the Panoramic Point that climbs up a paved trail to a platform overlooking the Sierra Mountains.
+This tree is the second largest behind General Sherman and was given this name in honor of the 18th president, Ulysses S. Grant.
+Another scenic area of Grant Grove is the Panoramic Point which climbs up a paved trail to a platform overlooking the Sierra Mountains.
 Two additional overlooks are on either side of the Generals Highway a few miles from the Kings Canyon Visitor Center and Grant Grove Village.

 Grizzly Bear Falls is a short trail and Roaring River Falls Trail is a little longer, but both lead to waterfalls.
 At the end of the autumn, it was surprising to see the falls raging so healthily.
 My favorite trail, however, in Cedar Valley has to be the area where the Zumwalt and River Trail connect.
-The Zumwalt Trail links to the short Muir Rock Trail, or a more direct trailhead for Muir Rock is an option with adjacent parking.
+The Zumwalt Trail links to the short Muir Rock Trail or a more direct trailhead for Muir Rock is an option with adjacent parking.
 The River Trail is barrier-free and wide but many underlying rocks and roots create bumps.
-The rushing river and the reflections in it will make you stop in awe of its majesty and the all mighty power of water.
+The rushing river and the reflections in it will make you stop in awe of its majesty and the all-mighty power of water.